Leakage and Interpretability in Concept-Based Models: Concepts-task and interconcept leakage scores

 to quantify the extra information that each concept encodes about the other concepts, and the average additional interconcept predictivity respectively.

-The $CTL$ and $ICL$ scores are meant to summarise complementary aspects of the leakage present in a given concept-based model, as well as its overall interpretability.
-We define the following criterion to detect leakage using the proposed scores: \begin{leakage_criterion*} When comparing two models (or two model classes) $A$ and $B$, a sufficient condition for $A$ having higher leakage than $B$ is that either of the following conditions are satisfied, \begin{itemize} \item both the CTL and ICL scores are higher in $A$ than in $B$ with high statistical confidence, \item either the CTL or the ICL score is higher in $A$ with high statistical confidence, while the other score takes compatible values in $A$ and $B$. \end{itemize} \end{leakage_criterion*} Note that this is a conservative criterion covering the majority of cases, while it cannot be used in the cases where one measure is higher in A and the other is lower in B (or vice versa) with high statistical confidence.
+The CTL and ICL scores are meant to summarise complementary aspects of the leakage present in a given concept-based model, as well as its overall interpretability.
+Based on these measures, we define the following criterion to detect leakage: \begin{leakage_criterion*} When comparing two models (or two model classes) $A$ and $B$, a sufficient condition for $A$ having higher leakage than $B$ is that either of the following conditions are satisfied, \begin{itemize} \item both the \(\mathrm{CTL}\) and \( \mathrm{ICL}\) scores are higher in $A$ than in $B$ with high statistical confidence, \item either the \(\mathrm{CTL}\) or the \( \mathrm{ICL}\) score is higher in $A$ with high statistical confidence, while the other score takes statistically compatible values in $A$ and $B$. \end{itemize} \end{leakage_criterion*} Note that this is a conservative criterion covering the majority of cases, while it cannot be used in the cases where one measure is higher in A and the other is lower in B (or vice versa) with high statistical confidence.

-The $CTL_i$, $ICL_{ij}$ and $ICL_i$ measures convey more detailed information about each type of leakage at the level of single concepts.
+These measures also convey more detailed information about each type of leakage at the level of single concepts.
 This is particularly useful for model design and when performing interventions (as they essentially indicate the risk of intervening on each concept).
 The framework above can be applied to concept-based models with a range of concept encodings, including binaries, soft probabilities, logits and vector representations.
-Alternative normalisations of MI can be used, although we found those adopted in \eqref{eq_CTL_i} and \eqref{eq_ICL_ij} to be particularly transparent from an information theory perspective, and robust in the experiments carried out.
-We estimate MI and entropy using the KSG estimator \citep{KSG03}, based on $k$-nearest neighbour statistics.
+Alternative normalisations of MI can be used, although we found those adopted in \eqref{eq_CTL_i} and \eqref{eq_ICL_ij} to be particularly transparent from an information theory perspective, and robust in the experiments we carried out.
+We estimate MI and entropy using the Kraskov-Stögbauer-Grassberger (KSG) estimator \citep{KSG03}, based on $k$-nearest neighbour statistics.